nansencenter/NERSC-HYCOM-CICE/doc/ESMF_preparation.md

 * Initialize the ESMF Framework

+* Create gridded components (models), coupler components, and import/export states for these.

 * Register the run, initialize and finalize methods with the ESMF framework.

 * Running the ESMF init routines